-The DE910 is a CDMA-1XRTT and EV-DO Rev.A wireless module designed to have the same form, fit and function as its HSPA/UMTS/GSM/GPRS counterpart product, the HE910.
+The CL865 is a CDMA-1XRTT wireless module designed to have the same form factor of its GSM/GPRS, UMTS/HSPA counterpart products of the xL865 family: GL865 V3 and UL865 respectively.

 This enables integrators and developers to design their applications once and take advantage of the global coverage and service flexibility allowed by the combination of the most prevalent cellular technologies worldwide.